You are here

 Frequency of Tic disorders

-Tic disorders are common; up to 20% of young people have tics at some point in their childhood (Tourette Syndrome Association-USA 2014).
+Tic disorders are common; up to 20% of young people have tics at some point in their childhood (Tourette Syndrome Association-USA, 2014).
 Tics are more common in children than in adults.
-Tourette’s syndrome affects approximately 6 of 1,000 children.
+Tourette’s syndrome affects approximately 6 in 1,000 children.
 While both sexes can experience tic disorders, boys are 3 to 4 times more likely to have a tic disorder.

 Cause of Tic disorders

 Tic disorders are neurological disorders; this means that young people with tic disorders have brains that work differently than people without tic disorders.
 Researchers have identified genetic and environmental causes for Tourette’s syndrome.
 This means that young people inherit the disorder and that certain factors, such as older paternal age, obstetrical complications, maternal smoking during pregnancy and lower birth weight, have been associated with worse tic severity.

 Outcomes for young people with Tic disorders

 In most cases tics are mild and don’t require treatment.
 When tics are more severe, doctors may treat the tics using medicine.
 Most people with tic disorders find that their tics improve in late adolescence and early adulthood.
 Some young people are tic-free in adulthood.
 A small percentage of people with Tourette’s syndrome continue to have very severe and persistent tics into adulthood (Tourette Syndrome Association, 2014).